Garden City, Georgia: Public education

 Three public schools can be found within Garden City limits.
 They are managed by the Savannah Chatham County Public School System.

 Groves High School - Long known as "the pride of the Westside", Groves High School has a rich community tradition that dates back to its founding in 1958.
 Established to serve the young people and families of West Chatham County, the school is named for Robert W. Groves, a prominent business and civic leader in the county.
 Besides his role in business and his many commercial and community activities, Groves took particular concern for the youth of the area and their educational needs.

 Groves High School is home of the Fighting Scottish Rebels football and basketball teams.
 Campus points of interest include the Woodville-Tompkins Annex, where the automotive and construction programs are offered, and the Cumming Field, named to honor Second Lieutenant Britt C. Cumming, a World War II veteran who was killed in action.

 Mercer Middle School serves grades six through eight and is a part of the Savannah Chatham County School System (SCCPSS).
 Originally called Mercer Junior High School, Mercer Middle School first opened on September 4, 1962, and was the first climate-controlled school in Georgia.
 Mercer was named for George Anderson Mercer, an attorney who served as the president of the Board of Education from 1883 until his death in 1907.

 Garden City Elementary School was built to serve the consolidated student population of the former Benjamin Sprague and Martin G. Haynes elementary schools.

-Religion

-45.08% of Garden City residents are affiliated with religious congregations.
-Southern Baptists account for 33% of the population that has a church affiliation, Catholics for 20%, and United Methodists for 15%.
-There is no Catholic church in Garden City.
-The nearest is Our Lady of Lourdes Catholic Church, located at 501 South Coastal Highway in Port Wentworth.
-Local houses of prayer include:

-Services
+Parks and recreation

 Services to the citizens of Garden City include:

-Public parks and recreation

 The Garden City Parks and Recreation Department has year-round programs available for citizens.
 Youth sports include baseball, girls' fast pitch softball, T-ball, football, cheerleading, soccer, gymnastics and basketball.
 The city also provides non-team activities such as a summer day camp (Camp Eagle), roller skating, after-school programs, and a center for senior citizens.
 Garden City is home to five public parks.
 All are managed by the municipal City Parks & Recreation Department, headquartered at 160B Priscilla D. Thomas Way.